uclaacm/acmcloud-aws-w24/Week_8/README.md

 1. Update the `ACCOUNT_ID`, `GITHUB_OWNER`, and `GITHUB_REPO` in the `Week_8/cloud_cdk/cloud_cdk/cloud_cdk_stack.py` file with your account details and forked version of this repo
 2. Update the `ACCOUNT_ID` in the `Week_8/cloud_cdk/app.py` folder with your account details
+3. Navigate to your github account and click `Developer Settings`.
+Then click on `Personal access tokens` and `Tokens (classic)`.
+Finally click `Generate new token (classic)` and copy the value
+4. Open the Secret Manager service in AWS and click **Store a new token**.
+5. Select **Other type of secret**
+6. Give the secret key the value `cdk-cloud-token` and value from step 3.
+This will allow AWS's CodeBuild to connect to github.

 Now, we'll go ahead and spin up our resources with the following steps